-MBA 8050 Online Primer must be completed in the student’s first semester.
+MBA 8050 MBA Primer must be completed in the student’s first semester.

 Functional core courses must be completed before students register for electives OR students may take electives in the semester they are completing their functional core course if the elective course is not in the same subject area as the functional core course.

 MBA 8150 Performance Management and Reporting; A Global Accounting Perspective and MBA 8350 Analyzing and Leveraging Data must be completed before MBA 8450 Corporate Finance.

 VSB Pillars may be taken with functional core and elective courses, but must be completed before taking capstone courses.